-Allowance of assister suicide (AS) and/or euthanasia (E) Statutory regulation Belgium $\textit{no} \rightarrow \textit{yes}$ (E) Separate Act Concerning Euthanasia (Criminal Code remains unchanged) Germany (yes AS) (No specific regulation in German Penal Code)† no (E) (Art.
-216 German Penal Code) The Netherlands (no) $\ddagger \rightarrow$ yes Amendment of the Dutch Criminal Code Art.
+, ,, • Allowance of assisted suicide (AS) and/or euthanasia (E) Statutory regulation Belgium $no o extstyle{yes}$ (E) Separate Act Concerning Euthanasia (Criminal Code remains unchanged) Germany (yes AS) (No specific regulation in German Penal Code)† no (E) (Art.
+216 German Penal Code) The Netherlands $(no) \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \$ Amendment of the Dutch Criminal Code Art.
 293 (killing on request) and Art.
 294 (assisted suicide) Norway no Art.
 235 and Art.
 236 Norwegian Penal Code Switzerland yes (AS) (Art.
 115 Swiss Penal Code)§ no (E) (Art.
-114 Swiss Penal Code) United Kingdom no Section 2 Suicide Act for England and Wales 1961
+114 Swiss Penal Code) United Kingdom no Section 2 Suicide Act for England and Wales 1961 participate in suicide assistance.3 In Germany, a group of legal experts recently proposed that doctors assisting patients in suicide should not be censured or prosecuted, which in fact would mean that the legal situation with respect to assisted suicide would become similar to that in Switzerland, both in general and for doctors in particular.2

 Unless specified, all statements refer to both assisted suicide and euthanasia.
-Italics: developments since 2000
+Italics: developments since $2000\,$